-- 2.1 East Herts is an authority that grants licenses for hackney carriage and private hire drivers, vehicle proprietors and operators. - 2.2 The key purpose of the hackney carriage and private hire licensing regimes is to ensure public safety.
-This proposed change will ensure that persons will be able to pay for a hackney carriage or private hire vehicle and get home. - 2.3 It is proposed that the ability to take electronic payments is made mandatory due to the swift changes in how we all make payments.
-Work with the local licensing trade indicates that only 5%-10% of taxi licence holders do not already allow card payments see section 3 of this report.
-Covid accelerated an already growing trend towards electronic payments, with fewer people carrying cash.
-We need to ensure that our licensed vehicles are accessible to all, as they form a vital and safe form of transport for members of the public. - 2.4 Non-payment is an ever-present risk for drivers, adding another method of payment makes this less likely rather than more likely.
-Drivers would still able to accept other existing forms of payment. - 2.5 The statutory taxi and private hire vehicle standards issued by the Department for Transport (DfT) has a section which covers 'Changing licensing policy and requirements'.
-This section suggests that a pragmatic approach should be taken to the time scales for implementing changes in Policy. - 2.6 Given this view, it is proposed to give existing licence holders a period of three months from the decision being taken to implement the Policy for them needing to evidence compliance.
-This is considered more than adequate for the 5-10% of the trade that don't already have card payment facilities to arrange this. - 2.7 Scrutiny by the Licensing Committee is now being sought, with any comments and suggestions being passed to the Executive
+- 2.1 East Herts Council is an authority that grants licenses for hackney carriage and private hire drivers, vehicle proprietors and operators. - 2.2 The key purpose of the hackney carriage and private hire licensing regimes is to ensure public safety.
+This proposed change will allow people more flexibility to pay for a hackney carriage or private hire vehicle and thus get to their destination. - 2.3 It is proposed that the ability to take electronic payments is made mandatory due to the swift changes in how we all make payments.
+Work with the local licensing trade indicates that only 5%-6% of taxi licence holders do not already have facilities to take card payments: see Section 3 of this report.
+The pandemic accelerated an already growing trend towards electronic payments, with fewer people carrying cash.
+We need to ensure that our licensed vehicles are accessible to all, as they form a vital and safe form of transport for members of the public. - 2.4 Non-payment is an ever-present risk for drivers; adding another method of payment helps to mitigate this risk.
+Under the proposal in this report, drivers would still be able to accept other forms of payment, including cash, but they would have to be able to take card payments if the passenger wished to pay in this way. - 2.5 The statutory taxi and private hire vehicle standards issued by the Department for Transport (DfT) has a section which covers 'Changing licensing policy and requirements'.
+This section suggests that a pragmatic approach should be taken to the time scales for implementing changes in policy. - 2.6 Given this view, it is proposed to give existing licence holders a period of three months from the decision being taken to implement the Policy for them being required to evidence compliance.
+This is considered more than adequate for the 5-

-- Member for Planning & Growth for consideration prior to presentation to the Executive on 28th November 2023 seeking approval to recommend the policy change to Council on 13th December 2023.
-If the Policy is approved by Council on that date, then all licensed vehicles would be required to have card payment facilities in place by 13th March 2024. - 2.8 Should the Policy be implemented, then changes will be made to East Herts webpages to inform customers of the changes and remind them of their responsibility to be able to pay a for a journey regardless of the means used.
+- 6% of the trade that don't already have card payment facilities. - 2.7 Scrutiny by the Licensing Committee was sought with the consultation responses and proposed Policy wording being considered at a meeting on 25th October 2023.
+The comments and suggestions made by Licensing Committee are covered at paragraph 3.11.
+This scrutiny has resulted in the Executive Member for Planning and Growth making two amendments to the proposed Policy wording. - 2.8 Should the Policy be implemented, then changes will be made to East Herts Council's webpages to inform customers of the changes and remind them of their responsibility to be able to pay for a journey regardless of the means used.
 Officers will also update the webpages to inform prospective licence applicants of the change and provide them with links to an updated handbook with the new Policy wording included.